tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 ## Start the Provisioner

-First we need to make a quick edit to the Vagrant configuration file to set the mac and IP address of the worker machine we'll be using later.
+First we need to delete the default template and hardware definition that the sandbox repo comes with.
+This let's us practice setting up the template and workflow in tinkerbell without any conflicts with what comes pre-defined in the sandbox repo.

 ```
-sed -i 's/0800279EF53A/820000000001/' Vagrantfile
-sed -i 's/192.168.50.43/192.168.50.44/' Vagrantfile
+rm ../compose/manifests/hardware/hardware-libvirt.json
+rm ../compose/manifests/hardware/hardware.json
+rm ../compose/manifests/template/ubuntu-libvirt.yaml
+rm ../compose/manifests/template/ubuntu.yaml
 ```